Takakiriy/typrm/README.md

 - Variables for which no value is specified cannot be defined.
   Lines with only `variable name:` do not define any variables
 - Variable names and values cannot contain #
+- (version 0.x) Settings cannot be nested.
+    Variables defined by `setting:` above `setting:` cannot be referenced
+- (version 1.x) You can nest settings.
+    In the space character indent tree structure, it can be referenced from the descendants of the parent node of `setting:` that defines the variable.
+    If a variable with the same name as the variable defined in `Setting:` in the parent direction is also defined in `Setting:` in the child direction,
+    the value defined in the child direction is referenced.

 Example: